-Only ignorance and indifference will cause one to be careless in this most important matter.
+· Only ignorance and indifference will cause one to be careless in this most important matter.

 A very good laxative (though it is a patent medicine) is Beechams Pills.
-Two of these taken night and morning, four days before menstruation, will give and morning, four days before menseruation, win give a good cleansing of the bowels, and assist with the The American physician's may object to this advice because Beechams Pills are a patent medicine.
+Two of these taken night and morning, four days before menstruation, will give a good cleansing of the bowels, and assist with the

+The American physician's may object to this advice because Beechams Pills are a patent medicine.
 But until they are willing to give open advice on this subject, we must resort to such as the least harmful,

-If a woman will give herself attention BEFORE until such time as they do. the menstrual period arrives, she will almost never have any trouble, but if she neglects herself and waits nave any trouble, but it she neglects hersen and warts to see if she "comes around," she is likely to have
+If a woman will give herself attention BEFORE until such time as they do. the menstrual period arrives, she will almost never have any trouble, but if she neglects herself and waits to see if she "comes around," she is likely to have